xsobolx/magenta/docs/kernel_cmdline.md

 by 'num'.
 Using this effectively allows a user to simulate the system having less physical memory than physically present.

+## kernel.unbuffered-stdout=\<bool>

+This option (disabled by default) requests that the kernel print output immediately to the serial console rather than buffering via the debuglog.
+It is useful for cases where the system is experiencing a panic in early boot.

 ## gfxconsole.early=\<bool>

 This option (disabled by default) requests that the kernel start a graphics